GuardBear2/SIEM/.github/ISSUE_TEMPLATE/wpk-upgrade-tests.md

 To evaluate this feature, it is necessary to test upgrading the agent and also the case when the upgrade fails (rollback).
 The `tree` command will be used to compare, before and after the upgrade/rollback process, and check that the presence, ownership and permissions of the files and directories are expected.

-Wazuh versions to test (Upgrade to the current agent version):
+GuardBear versions to test (Upgrade to the current agent version):
 ### Linux

 |OS|Version|Status|Upgrade fail|Upgrade OK|